-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Visa Inc. To summarize, we found that Visa Inc ranked in the 24th percentile in terms of potential gain offered.
-We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
-The most interesting components of our discounted cash flow analysis for Visa Inc ended up being:
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Visa Inc. To summarize, we found that Visa Inc ranked in the 20th percentile in terms of potential gain offered.
+We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
+As for the metrics that stood out in our discounted cash flow analysis of Visa Inc, consider:

 The business' balance sheet reveals debt to be 4% of the company's capital (with equity being the remaining amount).
-Approximately only 11.33% of US stocks with free cash flow have a lower reliance on debt in their capital structure.
+Approximately merely 13.51% of US stocks with free cash flow have a lower reliance on debt in their capital structure.

 Terminal Growth Rate in Free Cash Flow